NDTV shares gain 5 pc; hit upper circuit | Business

 - India

-Shares of NDTV Ltd continued to climb for the second consecutive day on Thursday and touched the upper circuit limit of Rs 407.60 on the National Stock Exchange amid the Adani group making an offer to take over the media firm.
+Shares of NDTV Ltd continued to climb on Thursday and touched the upper circuit limit amid the Adani group making an offer to take over the media firm.

 On NSE as well as BSE, the scrip jumped 5 percent in opening trade and touched the respective upper circuit limits.